Wilson008/SCP2025/README.md

 1. You must have installed Eclipse and Java on your computer, **with Java version no less than 11**.

-2. EMF is installed or You use the Eclipse Modeling Tools.
+2. EMF is installed or You use the Eclipse Modeling Tools (EATXT projects have been tested on the following versions of Eclipse Modeling Tools:21-06, 22-03, 22-06, 23-03, 23-06).

 3. You must have installed Xtext for your Eclipse (You can simply install it via Eclipse Marketplace).